-Critical Friends Group® Virtual Open Training for ADMINISTRATORS:
+Critical Friends Group® Virtual Coaches' Training:

-In short, in five 3.5-hour sessions, you will experience the power of Critical Friends Group communities, and you will learn how to improve your work environment by facilitating similar experiences throughout your organization.
+In short, you'll experience the power of Critical Friends Group communities during our days together, and you'll learn how to improve your work environment by creating that experience with your colleagues.

 Refund policyNSRF works hard to keep the costs of our trainings low and only accepts a limited number of participants per cohort, which makes it an especially high-value training opportunity.
 Because of the limited number of seats and the low margin, refunds are only available with cancellations at least two weeks before this event.
 If you find you cannot attend, please try to find a colleague who can take your seat and contact us with the information so we can be sure to make proper adjustments and connections moving forward.
-If we should cancel this training due to lack of participation or other circumstances, you will be notified immediately via email and fully refunded.
+If we should cancel this training due to lack of participation or other circumstance, you will be notified immediately via email and fully refunded.
 By submitting your registration you are agreeing to these terms.

 A few invitations regarding technology

 For the best experience for you and everyone else, we ask that you review and consider these requests around the technologies we're using.

 - Days in advance, connect to your virtual classroom to complete a bit of advance homework.
 You will receive an email from your facilitator welcoming you and sharing a direct link.
 You’ll also receive an email from the virtual classroom to notify you of your enrollment.

 - Join Zoom using a computer (desktop or laptop) rather than a mobile device.
 Otherwise you will miss key experiences.

 - Use the Zoom application rather than connecting in a browser window.
 Visit Zoom.us to ensure you have the latest download.
 Using the application helps ensure you can access all the abilities of Zoom.